izunga/Traders-SMU-InzwiZunga/L2/Week1/README.md

 - Connect 4 iOS application
 - Tic-Tac-Toe Mobile Application

-Why Quant Finance?
+*Why Quant Finance?*
 I chose Quantitative Finance because it perfectly bridges my financial aspirations with my technical expertise.
 I have a strong passion for systems, problem-solving, and analytical thinking.
 This field enables me to tackle complex, real-world challenges while simultaneously creating meaningful value.

 ## 2. Career Goals

-Role interests:
+*Role interests:*
 - Software Engineer
 - Quant Trader
 - AI/ML Engineer
 - Investment Banker
 - Data Engineer

-Company Interests:
+*Company Interests:*
-Financial Institutions:
+  *Financial Institutions:*
     - Morgan Stanley
     - JP Morgan Chase
     - Goldman Sachs
     - BlackRock
     - Citadel
     - Jane Street
     - State Street
-Technology Companies
+  *Technology Companies*
     - Apple
     - Google
     - Amazon
     - Microsoft
     - Meta

-Area of Finance
+*Targeted Area of Finance*
 I want to focus on investment banking or quantitative finance, particularly in areas such as underwriting, capital markets, and deal structuring.
 My goal is to develop a deep understanding of the nuances of underwriting, including risk assessment, pricing strategies, and market dynamics.

-What you hope to achieve in 1, 5, and 10 years
+*What you hope to achieve in 1, 5, and 10 years?*
 In one year, I aim to gain hands-on experience in investment banking, refining my financial modeling and valuation skills.
 In five years, I hope to take on a leadership role, driving strategic transactions and expanding my industry expertise.
 In ten years, I aspire to be a key decision-maker, leveraging my technical and financial acumen to lead high-impact investments and shape market strategies.

 ## 3. What I Hope to Learn from This Program

-Technical Skill Goals:
+*Technical Skill Goals:*
 - I plan to build my knowledge base in Mathematics and Statistics.
 - I plan to learn how to apply financial concepts, mathematics, and statistics in my programming
 - I plan to hone my programming skill even more

-Financial Concepts:
+*Financial Concepts:*
 - I plan on understanding how to apply the Greeks effectively
 - I plan on growing my knowledge base on financial concepts (especially pricing)

-Tools:
+*Tools:*
 - I plan on learning how financial systems work (Trading platform etc...)
 - I plan on deeping my knowledge on Jupyter Notebooks

-Network:
+*Network:*
 I hope to build a strong network of individual at all level in a plethora of sectors of quantitive finance but now exclusively.
 I aim to grow a professionally diverse and versatile network of people I look to learn from and draw expertise from.

-How this program fits into my overall learning path This program aligns with my career goals, offering valuable insight into quantitative finance and helping me identify my strengths.
+*How this program fits into my overall learning path* This program aligns with my career goals, offering valuable insight into quantitative finance and helping me identify my strengths.
 It will allow me to focus on areas where I can maximize my impact and add the most value.

 ## 4. Current Technical Skills

-Programming languages (Python, R, etc.):
+*Programming languages (Python, R, etc.):*
   - Python - Intermediate
   - Java - Advanced
   - JavaScript/HTML - Intermediate